-- 53. The key points are that for consent to be valid, it must be: - freely given the individual must have a genuine choice over whether or not to consent to marketing.
+- 60. The key points are that for consent to be valid, it must be: - freely given the individual must have a genuine choice over whether or not to consent to marketing.
 Organisations should not coerce or unduly incentivise people to consent, or penalise anyone who refuses.
-Consent cannot be a condition of subscribing to a service or completing a transaction. - specific in the context of direct marketing, consent must be specific to the type of marketing communication in question (eg automated call or text message) and the organisation sending it.
-This is discussed further below. - informed the person must understand what they are consenting to.
-Organisations must make sure they clearly and prominently explain exactly what the person is agreeing to, if this is not obvious.
-Including information in a dense privacy policy or hidden in 'small print' which is hard to find, difficult to understand, or rarely read will not be enough to establish informed consent.
+Where consent to marketing is a condition of subscribing to a service, the organisation will have to demonstrate how this indicates that consent was freely given (see paragraph 66 below). - specific in the context of direct marketing, consent must be specific to the type of marketing communication in question (eg automated call or text message) and the organisation sending it.
+This is discussed further below.